adil200/Named-Entity-Recognition/README.md

 ## Acknowledgments

-The code and techniques used in this project are inspired by various tutorials and resources on Named Entity Recognition and spaCy.
+Various tutorials and resources on Named Entity Recognition and spaCy inspire the code and techniques used in this project.